xargs-P/hcp_mcp_server/README.md

     ```

 2.  **Set up environment variables:**
-    Create a `.env` file in the root of the project and add the following:
+    Export the following variables in the shell for the HCP MCP server OR create a `.env` file in the root of the project and add the following:
     ```
     HCP_CLIENT_ID="your_hcp_client_id"
     HCP_CLIENT_SECRET="your_hcp_client_secret"
     ```

-3.  **Configure with Gemini CLI:**
+4.  **Configure with Gemini CLI:**
     Update your `settings.json` for the Gemini CLI to include the following:
     ```json
     {